Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Yeronga has a median taxpayer income of $57,752 and an average income of $84,843 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is amongst the highest in Australia, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
-According to Wage Price Index growth of 9.91% since the financial year 2023, current estimates would be approximately $63,475 (median) and $93,251 (average) as of September 2025.
-Census data from 2021 shows individual earnings in Yeronga stand out at the 81st percentile nationally with a weekly income of $1,025.
-Distribution data indicates that the largest segment comprises 28.9% earning between $1,500 and $2,999 weekly, with 2,153 residents falling into this bracket, mirroring the metropolitan region where 33.3% occupy this income bracket.
+Yeronga suburb has a median taxpayer income of $57,752 and an average income of $84,843 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is among the highest in Australia, contrasting with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $63,475 (median) and $93,251 (average) as of September 2025.
+Census 2021 income data shows individual earnings stand out at the 81st percentile nationally ($1,025 weekly).
+Distribution data shows the largest segment comprises 28.9% earning $1,500 - 2,999 weekly (2,155 residents), mirroring the metropolitan region where 33.3% occupy this bracket.
 This suburb demonstrates considerable affluence with 31.3% earning over $3,000 per week, supporting premium retail and service offerings.
-High housing costs consume 16.6% of income in Yeronga, though strong earnings still place disposable income at the 60th percentile nationally.
-The area's SEIFA income ranking places it in the 8th decile.
+High housing costs consume 16.6% of income, though strong earnings still place disposable income at the 60th percentile and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income